tiffanylu/tiffanylu.github.io/_projects/LesbiansWhoTech.md

 >
 > Thousands ​of LGBTQ immigrants and asylum seekers come to the U.S. every year, fleeing persecution based on their sexual orientation and/or gender identity.
 Yet even upon arrival, they often struggle to meet fundamental human needs.
 AsylumConnect is a nonprofit that helps queer asylum seekers find lifesaving resources.
 Help us ideate ways to better serve our population, from amplifying their voices to safely integrating into local communities.

-As project leaders, we educated hackathon attendees about the plight of LGBTQ asylum seekers in the United States, led a collective brainstorming session around organizationally identified challenges, and facilitated the hackathon team in building their project.
+We educated hackathon attendees about the plight of LGBTQ asylum seekers in the United States, led a collective brainstorming session around organizationally identified challenges, and facilitated the hackathon team in building their project.

 The team we led placed second with **AsylumConnect Community**, a social extension to the [AsylumConnect resource catalog][9] that aimed to provide asylum seekers with a sense of psychological safety, security, and community.